fbpx

 You see, it’s part of the character here in Tenerife.
 Mass production isn’t possible, largely because you won’t find many rolling green fields.

-Instead, vineyards hug the steep, volcanic terraces like molluscs in a storm.
+Instead, vineyards hug the steep, volcanic terraces like molluscs in a storm and local people are proud of their wine cellars.

 They’re so impressive that they have earned a mention in a guide to Tenerife food.

-Reds, whites, you’ll find them all.
+Red wines, white wines, you’ll find them all on the island of Tenerife.
 And you can find more detail over here.

-Travel tip: For real oenophiles, travel to Tenerife to coincide with St Andrew’s Wine Festival in Icod de los Vinos at the end of November.
-Failing that, visit the wine museum.
+Travel tip: For real oenophiles, travel to Tenerife to coincide with St Andrew’s Wine Festival in Icod de los Vinos at the end of November where you can find live music and plenty of local food.
+Failing that, visit the wine museum instead.

 Mojo